-And for working mothers with toddlers, the pressure multiplies.
+And for working women and mothers with toddlers, the pressure multiplies.
 Motherhood is constant, demanding and exhausting.
 Nikita Joseph, who Is a teacher and mother ora six-month-old, says, “It’s difficult I have to wake up early in the morning and feed my baby, finish my work In the kitchen, and then go to school.
 Professional life is extremely mind-boggling.
 At the end of the day.
 I’m so tired and stressed.
 Thankfully, my colleagues look out for me.”

 FIGHT THE STRESS